rohancs/DataPipeline/README.md

 5. "Loader" reads from the queue and writes to destination store.

+6. Application starts with one thread running "Extractor" and one thread running "Loader" and passes them a common queue object to communicate.

-6. Both Extractor & Loader follow Adapter Pattern -- Thus Different Adapters may be implemented to extract from different data sources and written out to different data stores
+7. Both Extractor & Loader use Adapter Pattern -- Thus Different Adapters may be implemented to extract data from different data sources and written out to different data stores

-7. This project provides "WikiDataInputAdapter" for reading WikiData and "FileOutputAdapter" to write to filesystem in Json Format.
+8. This project provides "WikiDataInputAdapter" for reading WikiData and "FileOutputAdapter" to write to filesystem in Json Format.

 ##Improvements Required: